Arizona Smog Check / Emissions Test

 Do Sellers Give Buyers a Valid Smog Certificate?

 That depends.
-All vehicles sold by dealerships must pass a smog check in the Arizona.
+All vehicles sold by dealerships must pass a smog check in Arizona.
 Also, if a new vehicle owner bought their vehicle from a private seller who already had a vehicle emissions test done on the vehicle, then the new owner is not required to do so.
 However, if a private seller has not completed a smog check on a vehicle then the new owner must get a smog check done on the vehicle.

 Special Tips to Pass the Arizona Emissions Test